This post may contain affiliate links. Please read our disclosure policy.

 COMBINE.
 When the yeast mixture is bubbly and foamy, add the sugar, salt, oil, and 4 cups flour, and mix with a dough hook until smooth.

 SHAPE.
 When the dough has risen, punch it down gently and divide it in half.
-On a slipmat or lightly floured surface, roll each half of the dough into a long rectangle about 8 inches wide.
+On a non-stick baking mat or lightly floured surface, roll each half of the dough into a long rectangle about 8 inches wide.

 2ND RISE.
 Place the dough, seam side down, into lightly greased bread pans, and cover with plastic wrap.
 Let rise for one hour, or until the dough is ½-1 inch higher than the top of the pan.

-Here are a few tips when you proof the dough.
+Here are a few tips when proofing the dough.
 It’s best to use a heatproof glass or metal bowl:

 Oil the bowl before adding the dough to rise.
 This will keep it from sticking when it is dumped out and shaped.